$L^{2}$ harmonic forms on complete special holonomy manifolds: Riemannian manifolds with a parallel differential form

-It now follows from (\ref{E3}), (\ref{E4}) and (\ref{E5}) that $\w\wedge\a=0$. \end{proof} \begin{remark} There are many complete manifolds with a $d$(linear) parallel differential form.
-If $X$ is a complete simply-connected manifold of non-positive sectional curvature and $\w$ is a parallel differential $k$-form on $X$, then the Theorem 1.1 \cite{CX} states that $\w$ is $d$(linear). \end{remark} \begin{corollary} Let $(X,\w)$ be a Riemannian manifold equipped with a non-zero parallel differential $k$-form $\w$.
-If $\w$ is also $d$(linear),\ then \end{corollary} Furthermore, if we suppose the parallel $k$-form $\w$ is $d$(bounded), following the idea of Gromov \cite{Gro}, we can give a lower bound on the spectrum of the Laplace operator $\De$ on $\La^{(0)}_{(2)}$. \begin{proposition} Let $(X,\w)$ be a Riemannian $n$-manifold equipped with a parallel, non-zero, differential $k$-form $\w$.
-If $\w$ is $d$(bounded), i.e there exists a bounded $k-1$-form $\theta$ such that $\w=d\theta$.
-Then any $\a\in\La^{0}_{(2)}(X)$ satisfies the inequality
+If we suppose the parallel $k$-form $\w$ is $d$(bounded), following the idea of Gromov \cite{Gro}, we can give a lower bound on the spectrum of the Laplace operator $\De$ on $\La^{(0)}_{(2)}$. \begin{proposition} Let $(X,\w)$ be a Riemannian $n$-manifold equipped with a parallel, nonzero, differential $k$-form $\w$.
+If $\w$ is $d$(bounded), i.e, there exists a bounded $k-1$-form $\theta$ such that $\w=d\theta$, then any $\a\in\La^{0}_{(2)}(X)$ satisfies the inequality